reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 (actually, the whole paradigm of reservoir computing might arguably not be the tool you need).

-What is a Node ?
+What is a Node?
 ----------------

 In ReservoirPy, all operations are Nodes.
 For instance, imagine you want to build an Echo State Network (ESN).
-An ESN is made of a *reservoir*, a pool of randomly connected neurons with reccurent connexions, and a *readout*, a layer of linear neurons connected with the neurons of the reservoir.
+An ESN is made of a *reservoir*, a pool of randomly connected neurons with recurrent connexions, and a *readout*, a layer of linear neurons connected with the neurons of the reservoir.
 The readout connections are moreover equipped with a learning rule such as ridge regression.